chocolatey/choco-wiki/HelpersInstallChocolateyShortcut.md

   The full absolute path to the target for new shortcut.

 -WorkingDirectory (Optional)
   The full absolute path of the Working Directory that will be used by the new shortcut.
-  This is optional

 -Arguments (Optional)
   Additional arguments that should be passed along to the new shortcut.